-Debra’s been the Treasurer of the U.S. Postal Service Greater Boston Postal Customer Council (PCC) Executive Board for 20 years and is the Vice President of Membership for the Mail Systems Management Association ( MSMA) New England Chapter.
+Debra has been been the Treasurer of the U.S. Postal Service Greater Boston Postal Customer Council (PCC) Executive Board for over 20 years, and is the Vice President of Membership for the Mail Systems Management Association ( MSMA) New England Chapter.
 She currently holds the position of Director at Large on the MSMA National Board.
 Debra was the recipient of the Cliff Bennett Memorial Education Award (MSMA) in 2016 and was the Greater Boston PCC Member of the Year in 2014 and 2015.
 She holds mailing industry certifications of: CMDSM, CMDSS, EMCM, MDP and MDC.

 Debra is involved with several Italian American social clubs and is a lifelong motor racing fan.
 She also enjoys sporting events, movies, jigsaw puzzles and spending time with family & friends.